Skip to main content

 Open – Partially Addressed

 In October 2023, USIBWC officials told us that the agency shifted its approach to using a memorandum of agreement for sharing equipment with Mexican authorities to address emergencies and provided supporting documentation.
 For example, the USIBWC loaned a truck to Mexico to help fix a ruptured pipeline.
 The loaned equipment helps to address issues in Mexico that cannot be adequately handled because the country lacks appropriate equipment.
 Officials told us this approach has worked well in Nogales and hopes to replicate it in Tijuana.
 USIBWC is currently drafting a memorandum of agreement to oversee the equipment loans between countries.
+In September 2024, GAO received an update from USIBWC that the agency is still working to formalize a Memorandum of Agreement with Mexico on international regulations to share equipment to address emergencies.
+We will continue to follow up with USIBWC on this action.
 This approach, when completed, will meet the spirit of our recommendation that the agencies formalize an agreement for a binational rapid response team.
-We will continue to follow up on USIBWC actions.

 International Boundary and Water Commission, United States and Mexico The U.S. Commissioner of the IBWC should direct USIBWC staff to conduct long-term capital planning for the Santa Cruz River Basin and Tijuana River Valley watersheds, following the principles in OMB Circular A-11.
 (Recommendation 2)